-For the customers which are managed by your ConSol CM system, the levels and names of all components entirely depend on the configuration of FlexCDM.
+For the customers which are managed by your ConSol CM system, the levels and names of all components entirely depend on the configuration of the customer data model.

-Using FlexCDM you can build different realms where each includes a specific customer group and the respective data and processes.
+The possibility to create different customer data models within your ConSol CM system allows you to build different realms where each includes a specific customer group and the respective data and processes.

-Figure 251: ConSol CM FlexCDM - Customer data model
+Figure 104: ConSol CM - Customer data model